Meriden Library Building Project

 - To improve safety for pedestrians and vehicles, curbing and sidewalks will separate cars and people, and new sidewalks will lead from the street and parking areas to the main entrance.

 - Energy-efficient exterior lighting will allow drivers and pedestrians to safely navigate parking areas and walkways.

-For information on how to donate to the Building Fund contact the Meriden Library Foundation: email@example.com
+If you would like to contribute to the Building Fund campaign please contact the Meriden Library Foundation: email@example.com